FAQ - Realtime Systems Administrator Workshop

 Attendees who opt not to take or who do not pass the assessment exam will not receive a certificate.
 However, those attendees requiring continuing education for other certifications will receive 1.0 CEUs for attending the workshop.
 To obtain a copy of your transcript, please contact the Member Services and Information Center at (800) 272-6272, or email@example.com.

 I cannot take the assessment exam immediately following the seminar.
 What are my options?

 You must take the assessment exam within two years of attending the seminar.

-Candidates are not permitted to retest/sit for the same certification or certificate exam during a given test administration period.
-This includes, but is not limited to, the following programs: RPR, RMR, RDR, CRR, CBC, CCP, CLVS, Realtime Systems Administrator, Trial Presentation Professional.
+Candidates are not permitted to retest/sit for the same certificate exam during a given test administration period.

 Unless the retest is required due to an NCRA technical malfunction or other extenuating circumstances deemed appropriate by the Council of the Academy of Professional Reporters, candidates must wait until the next test administration to retest, and all expenses to retest (registration fee, travel expenses, etc.) will be covered by the candidate.